Open every day from around 9am to 5pm (or as long as the alottment entrance gate is open) No need to book or ask - just

-An initiative managed by Heather Dowler (Formerly Brown), Oscar's Dementia Friendly Garden is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
-You can both relax there on informal seating and be surrounded by a wonderful display of flowers and plants - all within the splendid Wellesbourne Countryside.
-Its an ideal place to visit and is located just off the main Wellesbourne to Kineton Road within the village.
-Please contact Heather for more information: 07964 683146. / Talkdementia@mail.com
+An initiative from Heather Dowler (Formerly Brown), Oscar's Dementia Friendly Garden is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
+You can relax there on informal seating, surrounded by a wonderful display of flowers and plants - all within the splendid Wellesbourne Countryside.
+Its an ideal place to visit and is located just off the main Wellesbourne to Kineton Road within the village - Please contact Heather and Paul for more information: 01295 688376 or email: firstname.lastname@example.org

 During its conception, it took the generosity of many people giving more than 250 voluntary hours and various organisations providing grants, to get the site ready for planting.